 But what if the kids press the button constantly?

 Kids love pressing buttons, especially if it’s a magical one whereby it summons an Amazon elf to the door with ‘stuff’.
 Thankfully though, Amazon have thought about that.
 You can set ‘Order Protection’ during the configuration.
 This means, if the button is pressed – you’ll get a notification to your phone allowing you to cancel the order.
 Also, once an order has been placed, that Amazon Dash Button will become inactive until the order has arrived.
 Both of these will stop erroneous orders, or mischievous presses.
 As well as that, if a rogue order slips through the net, Amazon offer free returns.
+Don’t forget, Amazon isn’t just for buying stuff, there are lots of ways to sell on Amazon too!

 Is there a down side to an Amazon Dash Button?